 Canaan Farms Community Garden at Salem Bible Church.
 Photo by Caleb Jones.

-Community gardens transform how people eat and live in the community by connecting people with each other and to where their food comes from.
-Community gardens are where neighbors grow food for themselves and others, share knowledge on healthy food and lifestyles, heal and enrich our urban ecosystems, and strengthen their sense of pride in their communities.
-To maintain and sustain these important spaces, it requires time, sweat, cooperation, coordination, and resources.
+Community gardens transform how people eat and live in community by connecting people with each other and to where their food comes from.
+Gardens are where neighbors grow food for themselves and others, share knowledge on healthy food and lifestyles, heal and enrich our urban ecosystems, and strengthen their sense of pride in their communities.
+Sustaining these important spaces requires time, sweat, cooperation, coordination, and resources.

-Since 2015, Food Well Alliance’s Community Garden Grants have supported 187 community gardens and deployed $570,000 directly to community gardens in metro Atlanta.
-The grant helps community gardens address infrastructure, supply, and material needs to keep their gardens thriving.
-Through the 2024 Community Garden Grants, Food Well seeks to deploy $110,000 in direct funding via two categories of support:
+Since 2015, Food Well has supported 265 community gardens through Community Garden Grants and deployed $812,000 in direct funding.
+These grants help community gardens address their infrastructure, supply, and material needs to keep their gardens thriving.
+The 2026 Community Garden Grant will seek to deploy $132,500 in direct funding and includes 2 categories of support:

-2. Garden Forward Grant: This is a larger grant aimed at helping established, active community gardens move forward with a larger project that will help their garden thrive.
-The Garden Forward Grant is for $10,000, and Food Well will target reaching two community gardens with this larger grant in 2024.
+2. Garden Forward Grant: This is a larger grant aimed at helping community gardens move forward with a bigger project that will help their garden thrive.
+The Garden Forward Grant is for $10,000, and Food Well will target reaching two community gardens with this larger grant in 2026.

 Important Information